fahim8401/hplinkbilling/README.md

 - Containerization: Docker (Nginx + Supervisor)
 - Optional realtime: Laravel Echo + Pusher / Socket.io

+## Directory Structure
+For a complete overview of the directory structure, please refer to [DIRECTORY_STRUCTURE.md](DIRECTORY_STRUCTURE.md)

+## Project Summary
+For a comprehensive summary of all files and directories created, please refer to [PROJECT_SUMMARY.md](PROJECT_SUMMARY.md)

 ## Installation

 1. Clone the repository